-9.5 Procedures for Obtaining a Signed Certificate
+10.5.
+Procedures for Obtaining a Signed Certificate

-Use the following procedures to obtain a signed certificate and import into your server:
+This section describes how to obtain a signed certificate and import it into your server.

-- Generating and Downloading Certificate Requests - Signing a Certificate with your own Certificate Authority - Importing a Signed Certificate into MarkLogic Server - Note: No outside authority is used to sign certificates used between servers communicating over the internal XDQP connections in a cluster.
+No outside authority is used to sign certificates used between servers communicating over the internal XDQP connections in a cluster.
 Such certificates are self-signed and trusted by each server in the cluster.
 For details, see Enabling SSL communication over XDQP in the Administrator's Guide.

-9.5.1 Generating and Downloading Certificate Requests
+10.5.1.
+Generating and Downloading Certificate Requests

-Once the server is created or modified with SSL enabled, you can generate one or more PEMencoded certificate requests.
+Once the server is created or modified with SSL enabled, you can generate one or more PEM-encoded certificate requests.

-- Note: You must first assign the certificate template to an App Server, as described in "Enabling SSL for an App Server" on page 140, before you can generate a certificate request. - 1.
-Click the Security icon in the left tree menu. - 2.
+You must first assign the certificate template to an App Server, as described in Section 10.3.2, "Enabling SSL for an App Server" [118], before you can generate a certificate request.

+- 1. Click the Security icon in the left tree menu. - 2.
 Click the Certificate Templates icon on the left tree menu. - 3.
 Click the certificate template name on the left tree menu.
-The Configure certificate template page will display. - 4.
+The Configure certificate template page appears: - 4.
 Click the Request tab.
-The Generate Certificate Request page will display:
+The Generate Certificate Request page appears: